Downsizing (film): Production

+Development and casting

 During the seven-year hiatus between the releases of their collaborations Sideways (2004) and The Descendants (2011), Alexander Payne and Jim Taylor spent two and a half years working on the script for Downsizing, which was going to be Payne's next film after Sideways until it was superseded by The Descendants and then Nebraska (2013).
 On November 5, 2014, it was officially announced that Downsizing would be Payne's follow-up to Nebraska.

 Payne, Taylor, and Mark Johnson produced the film, whose script was co-written by Payne and Taylor.
 On January 8, 2015, it was announced that Annapurna Pictures would finance and produce the film; Ad Hominem Enterprises, Payne and Taylor's production company, was also involved with the production.
 20th Century Fox was originally going to distribute the film, but it was revealed on October 2, 2015, that Paramount Pictures had acquired distribution rights.

 Reese Witherspoon was attached to the project in 2009, at which point Paul Giamatti and Sacha Baron Cohen were also set to star.
 On November 5, 2014, Matt Damon was officially cast in the film, taking over Giamatti's role.
 On January 7, 2015, it was confirmed that Witherspoon was still participating in the project, which would have been her first collaboration with Payne since Election (1999).
 The next day, it was announced that Alec Baldwin, Neil Patrick Harris, and Jason Sudeikis had joined the cast, though Baldwin later dropped out.
 On March 10, 2016, Christoph Waltz and Hong Chau joined the film, and on March 29, it was revealed that Kristen Wiig had replaced Witherspoon as Damon's character's wife.
 In August 2016, it was announced that Margo Martindale had been cast in a minor role.

+Filming

 Principal photography for the film began on April 1, 2016, in Mississauga and Toronto, Ontario, Canada, at York University’s Vari Hall, University of Toronto Mississauga and the Aga Khan Museum.
 Filming later took place in Markham, Omaha, Los Angeles, and Trollfjorden in Norway.
 Rolfe Kent composed the score for the film.